 Tap “OK” and then come out of Excel all together.

 Next time you open Excel, the settings in Excel will prompt it to open up all files that you have stored in your chosen file path.
-This means that F1F9’s keyboard shortcuts will be available to you when you open up any spreadsheet that you wish to work on.
+This means that F1F9’s productivity macros will be available to you when you open up any spreadsheet that you wish to work on.

-And if you have saved the F1F9 keyboard shortcuts file in a hidden state then it won’t get in your way.
+And if you have saved the F1F9 productivity macros file in a hidden state then it won’t get in your way.